hyeonseungkang/mortar-fdc-with-casio/README.md

    To make it easier to understand what the program is doing, the calculation process performed using the plotting board in the field manual was reproduced as much as possible using a calculator.

+   We've reproduced the calculation process as much as possible on the calculator to make it easy to understand what the program is doing, similar to how it would be done manually on a plotting board in field manual.

    For example, in order to ```calculate Grid method, the task of calculating the horizontal distance and shooting azimuth by displaying the vertical and horizontal coordinates on the plotting board and aligning them with the vertical line``` is implemented by ```convert the vertical and horizontal Cartesian coordinates to polar coordinates and obtain the horizontal distance and shooting azimuth through r and θ```.

    To convert mils to degrees, calculate ```(n Mils)/160*9```, and to convert from degrees to mils, take the reciprocal.

-   When aiming at the reference target from the standard gun, the retreat firing azimuth is also displayed so that the position of the reference target can be measured with a compass as easily as possible.
+   When aiming at the base stake from the mortar to follow, the retreat firing azimuth is also displayed so that the position of the base stake can be measured with a compass as easily as possible.

-   If the calculated results are accidentally deleted, the matrix mode (MATRIX) can be used to save and check them so that the immediately previous calculated results can be retrieved.
+   If the calculated results are accidentally removed, program with matrix function (MATRIX) can be used to review it which is previous calculated result.

    To keep the number of variables as small as possible, complex numbers are used to store two numbers in one variable.